-Michelle Chen is a contributing editor at In These Times and Dissent magazine, and associate editor at CultureStrike.
+Michelle Chen is a contributing writer for The Nation.
+She is also a contributing editor at Dissent magazine and a contributing writer at In These Times.
 She is also a co-producer of “Asia Pacific Forum” on Pacifica’s WBAI and Dissent’s “Belabored” podcast, and studies history at the City University of New York Graduate Center.
-Find her on Twitter: @meeshellchen.

 The bill purports to target only those who purchase sex, but threatens to indirectly criminalize many of the services, spaces and personal interactions that would make it possible for sex workers to openly do business.

 The Hobby Lobby case is more clearly aimed at women, but Harris v.
 Quinn may prove even more consequential for the lives of working women.

 The journey one of the first domestic workers’ groups in New York attests to the power of grassroots labor activism and the hurdles that come with it.

 A new report reveals the vast majority of workers are immigrants and people of color who earn about $8 less than the industry average.

 Today’s ruling was not as devastating as labor advocates feared it would be, but nevertheless lays the groundwork for more sweeping attacks on unions.